S-M-J-I/S-M-J-I/README.md

 This is a very short intro, so I'm not going to write much.

 You can check out my <a href="https://github.com/S-M-J-I?tab=repositories">repos</a>.
-I haved projects in C/C++, Java, JavaScript, HTML, CSS till now.
+I have projects in C/C++, Java, JavaScript, HTML, CSS till now.
 More to come!!